a-218/a-218/README.md

 - 👋 Hi, I’m @a-218 or Alex Li

-- 🌱 I’m currently learning coding from Lighthouse Labs
+- 🌱 I have graduated from Lighthouse Labs Web Development Bootcamp

+- ✨   Looking for employment opportunities to improve my programming skills.

 <!---